run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports.md

             --interactive --service-type=portforward --port 8888:8888 \
             --args="--NotebookApp.base_url=jupyter1" --command=start-notebook.sh

-*   The job is based on a generic Jupyter notebook docker image j upyter/base-notebook
+*   The job is based on a generic Jupyter notebook docker image jupyter/base-notebook
 *    We named the job _jupyter1_.
 Note that in this Jupyter implementation, the name of the job should also be copied to the Notbook base URL.
 *   Note the _interactive_ flag which means the job will not have a start or end.
 It is the researcher's responsibility to close the job.
 *   The job is assigned to team-a with an allocation of a single GPU.